-27347 views | 72 | Last updated on Sep 07, 2021 Guns
+27347 views | 72 | Last updated on Oct 18, 2023 Guns

-The terms of these agreements can vary from state to state, and not all states have reciprocity agreements with Texas.
-Some states have unilateral agreements with Texas, which usually means that Texas will recognize that state's concealed carry license but a Texas License to Carry may not be recognized in that state.
+The terms of these agreements can vary from state to state.
+Not all states have reciprocity agreements with Texas.
+Some states have unilateral agreements with Texas.
+This usually means that Texas will recognize that state's firearm license but a Texas License to Carry (LTC) may not be recognized in that state.

-Please note that anyone carrying a firearm in Texas is still subject to other laws and restrictions on carrying a firearm in Texas.
-The library has a "Carry of Firearms in Texas" page on our Gun Laws research guide that provides more information on both state and federal law.
+Anyone carrying a firearm in Texas is still subject to other laws and restrictions on carrying a firearm in Texas.
+The library has a Carry of Firearms page on our Gun Laws guide with more information on state and federal laws.
 If you plan on visiting Texas, you may want to review these laws before you visit.

 Texans can still apply for an LTC.
 Having a Texas LTC may be beneficial for anyone who wishes to carry a firearm in another state that has a reciprocity agreement with Texas.
 DPS has more information about the benefits of getting an LTC in Texas on its website.

 The law can be complex, so you may wish to talk to an attorney if you aren’t sure whether you can legally carry a gun in Texas.
 For more information on finding an attorney, please see the library's Legal Help page.